 Stanford University is not a sanctuary from the enforcement of state and local laws.
 Students and others on campus who violate the law may be and have been arrested and prosecuted.

-Though laws are subject to change, as of September 2021, it is a criminal offense:
+Though laws are subject to change, as of September 2021:

 From this point forward, the guide will focus on Stanford’s policies and procedures.
 There is one huge exception to all these rules.
 The student affairs professionals that review your parties may ask you to implement plans and procedures other than those in this guide.
 They may decide that you need extra security, additional sober monitors, or crowd control barriers.
 Every rule in this guide can be augmented or altered by their judgment.